 10. Say no to late-night movies

 The thought of having late-night movies is tempting, to be honest.
-It is one of those enjoyable, simple things to enjoy one’s free time indeed.
+It is one of those enjoyable, simple things to enjoy in one’s free time indeed.
 But it is counterproductive as it encourages you to binge-watch.

 Binge-watching or late-night movies will surely make you sated for a time.
 Yet it deprives you of the sleep you so badly need.
 So, control your urge to give in to this.